SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 ===============

 Adding plugin metadata helps users to identify your plugin more easily by giving them the ability to check the name, version, description, or even the authors of a plugin at runtime.
-It is (or will) be also used heavily when publishing plugins on a plugin portal like Ore_.
+It will also be used when publishing plugins on a plugin portal like Ore_.

 Currently, Sponge supports the following types of plugin metadata: